Nova Scotia Health Authority

 The Nova Scotia Health Authority is a provincial health authority serving Nova Scotia, Canada.
 It is the largest employer in the province, with more than 23,000 employees, 2,500 physicians and 7,000 volunteers working from 45 different facilities.
-Its largest hospital is the QEII Health Sciences Centre in Halifax.
+Its largest hospital is the Halifax Infirmary which is part of the QEII Health Sciences Centre in Halifax.

 Facilities

-The Nova Scotia Health authority operates various facilities across the province of Nova Scotia:
+The Nova Scotia Health Authority operates various facilities across the province of Nova Scotia: